fatiando/harmonica/doc/user_guide/transformations.rst

-If we consider that the sources are magnetized in the same direction as the geomagnetic survey (hypothesis that is true in case the sources don't have any remanenece), then we can apply the reduction to the pole passing only the ``inclination`` and ``declination`` of the geomagnetic field:
+If we consider that the sources are magnetized in the same direction as the geomagnetic survey (hypothesis that is true in case the sources don't have any remanence), then we can apply the reduction to the pole passing only the ``inclination`` and ``declination`` of the geomagnetic field:

 .. jupyter-execute::